awlx/samba-timemachine/README.md

 docker run -d -t \
     -v /backups/timemachine:/backups:z \
     -p 10445:445 \
-    --restart unless-stopped awlnx/samba-timemachine
+    --restart unless-stopped awlnx/samba-timemachine \
     --name timemachine
 ```

 Note that due to the use of port 10445 this container can be run along side a normal SAMBA service.

 There is a single user called `timemachine` with a random password generated at startup (you see it with `docker logs timemachine`).
-By default USERID and GROUPID are set to 2000 which maybe conflicts with your running system.
+By default USERID and GROUPID are set to 1311 which maybe conflicts with your running system.
+The default name of the share is "Data."

-Set the environment variables USER, USERID, GROUPID AND/OR PASS to override.
+Set the environment variables USER, USERID, GROUPID, PASS,  AND/OR SHARENAME to override.
+A quota for each computer's backup can be set, in MB, with the TMSIZE environment variable.

 ```
 docker run -d -t  \